3 Easy Nutrition Tips to Manage Anxiety Naturally

 In addition to changing up your cooking oils, focus on boosting your omega-3s!
 Healthy levels of omega-3’s have been linked to a more robust microbiome, and one study showed that in patients with social anxiety disorder omega-3 levels were reduced by 18–34%!

-You can increase your omega-3 intake either through diet by eating fatty fish like salmon and mackerel, or through supplementation.
+To manage your anxiety naturally, you can increase your omega-3 intake either through diet by eating fatty fish like salmon and mackerel, or through supplementation.
 Click here to learn more about omega-3s.

 Be Careful with Caffeine